AngelosAnagnostopoulos/Amazing_Job_Finder/README.md

 APIs: NodeJS, Javascript
 Servers/LoadBalancing: Nginx
 Backend: Redis, PostgreSQL, MongoDB
-Utils: Git/Github, Github Actions, <Probably a testing service for Node?>, docker
+Utils: Git/Github, Github Actions,Codecov ,Docker/Docker-compose
+NodeJS:  Mocha, Istanbul (nyc)

 ### Systems Design:
 The key idea in mind while creating the systems design was scalability and reliability.
 We did not get so far as to implement a CDN or multiple backend database nodes because that would be overkill even for our standards, but most of the systems found inside a modern web application are here!